Rituximab (By injection)

 - Chest pain, uneven heartbeat, sudden fainting

-- Confusion, body weakness, shortness of breath, numbness or tingling in your hands, feet, or lips
+- Confusion, body weakness, numbness or tingling in your hands, feet, or lips

 - Decrease in how much or how often you urinate, pain while urinating